HeCodes2Much/FlexiFlow/README.md

 # is this dwm?

-FlexiFlow is a fork of [DWM](https://dwm.suckless.org) and can be used as a drop in replacement, maintaining all dmenu behavior and making all extra features optional
+FlexiFlow is a fork of [DWM](https://dwm.suckless.org) and can be used as a drop in replacement.